Skip to content

 When someone is given a court order like a freezing injunction, they may need to cover the costs incurred.
 This particular case is called an undertaking for costs.

-A court undertaking should be specific in terms of what the business should or should not do.
-This prevents further disputes over what it entails and any possible breach of the undertaking.
+A court undertaking should be specific about what the business should or should not do.
+This prevents further disputes over its entails and any possible breach of the undertaking.
 Additionally, the more precise undertakings are, the more likely they are to work for the parties involved.

 However, it is important to note that a party to a commercial case may be able to dispute the exact nature of an undertaking through an appeal court.